Urban Abroad

 How Many Days to Spend Rome

-We recommend a minimum stay of three days in the Italian capital, where you’ll be able to explore the best the city has to offer as well also explore another new country in the process.
+We recommend a minimum stay of three days in the Italian capital, where you’ll be able to explore the best the city has to offer as well also explore The Vatican City which is classed as a different country.

 Best Time to Visit Rome